This blog is part of a five-part series. I recommend starting here: Enterprise Security Services– Security for the Cloud Age

 - Risk-based authentication (request two-factor authentication based on the user context)

-Are you wondering how authentication and authorization work together on SAP Cloud Platform?
+Are you wondering how authentication and authorization work together on SAP Business Technology Platform?
 I will cover this topic under secure development services.

 SAP Community: https://community.sap.com/topics/cloud-platform-identity-authentication